-- 1. Executive Committee Member (exam chair) (see "Organizational Structure" on pg.
-6).
-A Supervisory Committee Member who is also on the Executive Committee CANNOT fulfill this role. - 2.
-Examination Committee Member (see "Organizational Structure" on pg.
+- 1. An exam chair, who is assigned by the Department. - Examination Committee Member (see "Organizational Structure" on pg.
 6).
 Assigned by the Department based on the student's primary research field.
 A Supervisory Committee Member who is also on the Exam Committee cannot fulfill this role. - 3.
 External Committee member (an arm's length faculty member from outside or within the Department).
 Selected by the student and Supervisor. - 4.
 Supervisory Committee members (usually 2); quorum requires at least one committee member aside from the Supervisor to be present.
 If there are more than two committee members, a maximum of two committee members (not counting the Supervisor) are allowed at the exam. - 5.
 Supervisor (If there are co-supervisors, only one must be present.)